SightstoneOfficial/LegendaryClient/README.md

 #Status update
 LegendaryClient is being replaced by Sightstone.
-Please check out <a href="https://github.com/SightstoneOfficial/Sightstone.AspNet"> this project</a> instead.
+Please check out <a href="https://github.com/SightstoneOfficial/Sightstone.AspNet">
+this project</a> instead.
+Join the new chat <a href="https://discord.gg/Av4FQEF">here</a>.

 LegendaryClient
 ===============